Frequently Asked Questions

 If the business uses a Linked Deposit Account to serve as overdraft protection, you will receive a notice when funds are pulled from this account in order to cover an overdraft.
 The notice will show the account number the funds were transferred to, the account number the funds were transferred from, the amount transferred and the transfer fee incurred.
 This information will also reflect on the statements for the accounts.
 If the business is also signed up for Online Banking, the Overdraft Transfer will also be listed as a line item in the account activity.
 Be sure to add this transfer to the check register, and any fees that also apply.

 If the business has an Automatic Cash Reserve (ACR) account in place, you will receive a Transfer Notice once funds have been transferred to cover an account.
-Be sure to add this transfer to the check register, and any fees that also apply.
+Be sure to add this transfer to the check register.

 If an item is presented that would overdraw the account, you will receive a Non-Sufficient Funds (NSF) notice in the mail.
-The notice will show the check number, serial/Electronic Funds Transfer (EFT) number, amount, total Non-sufficient Funds (NSF) fee(s) and action taken (Paid/Returned).
-You should subtract total of all transactions paid and fees from the check register.
+The notice will show the check number, serial/Electronic Funds Transfer (EFT) number, amount, and action taken (Paid/Returned).
+You should subtract total of all transactions paid from the check register.

 What does Overdraft Privilege cost?